Barbara W. Tuchman: Early years

 Wertheim was influenced at an early age by the books of Lucy Fitch Perkins and G. A. Henty, as well as the historical novels of Alexandre Dumas.
 She attended the Walden School on Manhattan's Upper West Side.
-She received her Bachelor of Arts from Radcliffe College in 1933, having studied history and literature.
+She received a Bachelor of Arts degree from Radcliffe College in 1933, having studied history and literature.

 Researcher and journalist

 Following graduation, Wertheim worked as a volunteer research assistant at the Institute of Pacific Relations in New York, spending a year in Tokyo in 1934–35, including a month in China, then returning to the United States via the Trans-Siberian Railway to Moscow and on to Paris.
 She also contributed to The Nation as a correspondent until her father's sale of the publication in 1937, traveling to Valencia and Madrid to cover the Spanish Civil War.
-A first book resulted from her Spanish experience, The Lost British Policy: Britain and Spain Since 1700, published in 1938.

-In 1940 Wertheim married Lester R. Tuchman, an internist, medical researcher and professor of clinical medicine at Mount Sinai School of Medicine in Manhattan.
+In 1940, Wertheim married Lester R. Tuchman (1904–1997), an internist, medical researcher and professor of clinical medicine at Mount Sinai School of Medicine in Manhattan.
 They had three daughters, including Jessica Mathews, who became president of the Carnegie Endowment for International Peace.